-Read on to learn more about how strep throat is spread and treated, and what you can do to reduce your risk for this condition.
+Read on to learn more about how strep throat is spread, how long it’s contagious, and what you can do to reduce your risk for the condition.

-These bacteria can spread from person to person through contact with respiratory droplets from someone who’s infected with the bacteria.
+GAS bacteria can spread from person to person through contact with respiratory droplets from a person with strep throat.
 These droplets may be spread when a person with strep throat coughs or sneezes.

-If you’re exposed to these droplets and then touch your mouth, nose, or eyes, you may become sick with strep throat.
-You may also become infected if you share food or drink with someone who has strep throat, or come into contact with a contaminated object, such as a faucet or doorknob.
+If you’re exposed to these droplets and then touch your mouth, nose, or eyes, you may contract strep throat.
+You may also get the infection if you:

 You can get strep throat at any time of the year, but it’s generally more prevalent in the late fall or early spring.

 Even if you’ve had strep throat before, you can get it again.
-Some children have recurring strep throat, and contract the disease multiple times in a year.
+Some children have recurring strep throat, contracting the disease multiple times in a year.

 In the case of recurring infections, your doctor may recommend tonsil removal to help decrease the frequency of strep throat infections.
 This procedure is called a tonsillectomy.
-You can still get strep throat even after your tonsils have been removed, however.
+However, you can still get strep throat even after your tonsils have been removed.

 The symptoms of strep throat include: